HannesOberreiter/wassertemperatur_at/README.md

 # Wassertemperatur

-Simple page to show the current water temperature of lakes in Austria, based on AGES open data.
+Simple page to show the current water temperature of lakes in Austria, based on open data.